-Neutralisation reactions are performed everyday.
-For example, in the treatment of acid indigestion or a farmer adding lime (an alkali) to his fields to neutralise acidic soil.
-Acids and alkalis can also be used to treat insect stings:
+Neutralisation reactions are performed every day.
+For example in the treatment of acid indigestion, or a farmer adding quicklime (an alkali) to his fields to neutralise acidic soil.

-Camomile can be used to treat bee stings which are acidic.
+Bicarbonate of soda (an alkali) can be used to treat bee stings which are acidic.

 Just don’t get the two mixed up or it may make the sting more painful – ouch!